The Legend of Watermelon

-Sweet and refreshing, who wouldn't love a watermelon?
-During the hot days of Summer, this fruit is favored for a refreshing treat, what a thirst quencher!
-And I am one of those who loves munching on a red, sweet flesh of watermelon aside from cantaloupe, honeydew and pineapple.
+Sweet and refreshing healthy, perfect as thirst quencher.
+During the hot days of summer, this fruit is favored for a refreshing treat.
+And I am one of those who loves munching on a sweet, vibrant red watermelon aside from cantaloupe, honeydew and pineapple.
+Who wouldn't?

 And if you think you are only satisfying your thirst having this fruit, well not, as aside from enjoying the treat, watermelon can do good for the health as it is a good source of C and A vitamins.
 It is also electrolyte rich and is recommended to avoid dehydration.